-You’ll find Thermopolis, tucked among the foothills of the Owl Creek Mountains beside the Big Horn River in Wyoming.
+You’ll find Thermopolis, east of Yellowstone National Park, tucked among the foothills of the Owl Creek Mountains beside the Big Horn River.
 It’s one of those small, picturesque towns where the elevation is higher than the population.
 The town is renowned for the iconic white large letters on the side of Monument Hill that proclaim it home to the “World’s Largest Mineral Hot Springs.”

 While that decades-old claim was more of a marketing campaign than truth, the town is a hot springs paradise with multiple places to slip into the hot mineral waters and soak.